vchitlur/bosh-oracle-cpi-release/docs/cpi_and_cloud_config.md

-# Oracle CPI and Cloud Config
+# Oracle CPI and Cloud Config - not reviewed yet.

 This document describes the required Oracle cloud specific properties in [Cpi](https://bosh.io/docs/cpi-config.html) and [Cloud](https://bosh.io/docs/cloud-config.html) config for deploying a BOSH release to Oracle Cloud Infrastructure.